-This year marks the 20th anniversary of the September 11th, 2001 terrorist attacks.
-As such, twenty years seems like a good time to reflect on how that single day changed many of our lives forever.
+This year marks the 22nd anniversary of the September 11th, 2001 terrorist attacks.
+As such, twenty-two years seems like a good time to reflect on how that single day changed many of our lives forever.
 Air travel is certainly different and the government is much better at electronic surveillance than it was.
-But two decades later, the world has evolved: The next terrorist attack is much more likely to come from hackers rather than hijackers.
+But more than two decades later, the world has evolved: The next terrorist attack is much more likely to come from hackers rather than hijackers.

 Personally, I had a very different life planned for myself before the terrorist attacks.
 My goal was to leave the Army and start film school with my Montgomery GI Bill.
 Instead, I would find myself in the Air Force seeking retribution against those who harmed us.